mami-project/pto3-access/README.md

 The following notebooks are available:

-- [ecn-queries](ecn-queries.ipynb): queries for multipoint ECN measurements
+- [ecn-queries](ecn-queries.ipynb): queries for multipoint ECN measurements, used to generate plots in the IMC 2017 submission.